ubccpsc/310/project/Deliverable1.md

      *
      * An id is invalid if it contains an underscore, or is only whitespace characters.
      *
-     * The promise should fulfill the id of the dataset that was removed.
+     * The promise should fulfill with the id of the dataset that was removed.
      * The promise should reject with a NotFoundError (if a valid id was not yet added)
      * or an InsightError (invalid id or any other source of failure) describing the error.
      *